Hard times and disappointments can prepare us for something amazing.

 Of course, every Black man is not interested in Black women and not every woman is interested in being married or even in a relationship.
 The challenge is, for those women who do want mates and only willing to date Black men.
 The numbers are not stacked in their favor which puts them at a great disadvantage of dating from a position of scarcity.
 Supply and demand 101!

 I believe in setting myself up to win.
 Fishing in a pond that does not have enough fish to feed everyone, is not a way to win.
-Especially with over a million others fishing in the same pond and many willing to sacrifice well-being to make a catch.
+Especially with over a million others that are fishing in the same pond and many willing to sacrifice everything including tier own well-being to make a catch.
+More fish can be found in other ponds?

 Many men are well aware of this imbalance and use it as a weapon to diminish a woman’s self-esteem.
-When men tell me how many Black women there are to Black men, I get great joy in saying that’s only a problem for women that only date Black men.
-It has nothing to do with me.
+When men tell me how many more Black women there are to Black men, I get great joy in saying that’s only a problem for women that only date Black men.
+It has nothing to do with me and my happiness.

-To add injury to insult, we as Black women are also pitted to compete with each other for the attention of men instead of being a connected support system.
+To add insult to injury, we as Black women are also pitted to compete with each other for the attention of men, instead of being a connected support system that uplift each other .

 Globally, there are more men than women in the world and there is no need for us to compete.
 We can celebrate the joy of others finding love without envy because it is a possibility for all of us.

-By understanding that we are bigger than the lens of the United States, we become global citizens and open to a world of possibles in finding happiness and contributing to the greater good of humanity.
+By understanding that we are bigger than the lens of the United States, or anyone's description other than our own, a shift happens and our lives become borderless.
+We become global citizens and open to a world of possibilities in finding happiness and contributing to the greater good of humanity.

-We are not a global brand, brands are about business, we are about people, a mission that transcends any business objective.
+We are not a travel agency or global brand, brands are about business, we are about people, a mission that transcends any business objective.
 We have never been a part of any Black girl travel movement.
-Black women like Amina, who expanded the Zazzau territory and Kush queen Amanirenas who invaded the Roman province of Egypt, have been moving/leading our people into foreign lands for centuries.
+Darker skin women like Amina, who expanded the Zazzau territory and Kush queen Amanirenas who invaded the Roman province of Egypt, have been moving/leading our people into foreign lands for centuries.
 Movements are for underdogs, which we are not.

 We see no need for cliche movements, only a reminder or awakening to the continuation into the greatness that was beaten into suppression during slavery.
 The only movement we are part of is from one airport to another.

-We are fully aware of those that are building "brands" by capitalizing on our reputation to create brand confusion by associating themselves with our name and ideas.
+We are fully aware of those that are building "brands" by capitalizing on our reputation to create brand confusion by associating themselves with the Black Girl Travel name and ideas.
 Oh well!
 As with all leaders and visionaries, there will always be copycats or imitators that find it easier to follow in the paths of others than lead in their own creativity.
-After much thought, I am flattered by the imitation, because leaders lead and no one follows or imitates a bad idea.
+After much thought, I am flattered by the imitation, because leaders lead and no one follows or imitates a bad idea ... including being a "Global Citizen"

 If another Black woman is winning by standing on our back instead of our shoulders, so be it.
 We will continue to give things to copy and wish her well.
 There is enough out there for all of us.
-What is ultimately important to me, is Black women find a safe place to heal and thrive, whether that place it is found with us or someone else is unimportant, only that she thrives.
+What is ultimately important to me, is Black women find a safe place to heal and thrive, whether that place is found with us or someone else is unimportant, only that they thrive.

 Everything in my past has prepared me for these amazing journeys.
 Every childhood uprooting, every disappointment, and heartbreak has brought me to this moment in time and I an incredibly happy and honor to have the opportunity to travel within and across international borders with other amazing women.